The Ultimate Guide to Year-End Giving

 The next step is to segment your audience into groups, then tailor your message based on what you believe will resonate best with each group.

 Let’s take a look at your current and lapsed donors, for example.
-Instead of sending them the same generic ask letter, you’ll see much better results if you segment this group even further and send them a customized letter.
+Instead of sending them the same generic ask letter, you’ll see much better results if you send them a customized letter.

 “I’d recommend segmenting your list into new, monthly, mid-level, active and lapsed donors,” she says.
 “You can have up to six segments and maybe even more if you have a really diverse donor community.
 The more personal the message, the better the response.”